akrasnogorska/akrasnogorska/README.md

 * Master's degree in research 🔬 <br>
 * Loads of experience in health care 🩺 <br>
-* Genuinely love to clean, organize, and explore data 📊
+* Genuine passion for cleaning, organizing, and exploring data 📊

-My favorite software/languages are **Tableau SQL, and Excel**. <br>
+My favorite software/languages are **Tableau, SQL, and Excel**. <br>

 <i>(I'm also good with French, Russian, and German!)</i>